Introduction

 -

-Unlawful Act: The defendant committed a crime, which must be more than a mere civil wrong.
+An Unlawful Act: The defendant must have committed a criminal offense—a mere civil wrong is insufficient.

 -